sengtech/content/Microsoft Entra/SSE/Microsoft SSE Private Access PoC.md

 ## Domain controllers

-Please note all domaincontrollers in your environment
+Please note all domain controllers in your environment

 | Hostname | FDQN | IP |
 | --- | --- | --- |